nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Here are some key points:
 * This command can be **called from any Level**.
-* If you enter `history`, Kaji will show the revision completed today (the day you enter `history`).
+* If you enter `history`, KAJI will show the revision completed today (the day you enter `history`).
-* If you enter `history DATE`, the `DATE` need to be in the format of yyyy-mm-dd, then Kaji will show the revision completed on the given date.
+* If you enter `history DATE`, the `DATE` need to be in the format of yyyy-mm-dd, then KAJI will show the revision completed on the given date.

 Example of usage (`history` format):
 * At Any Level: enter the command `history`.